narengan/cis/cli/cli-pagerule.md

    page-rule-update - Update the page rule of the DNS domain.

 ### USAGE:
-   bx cis page-rule-update DNS_DOMAIN_ID PAGE_RULE_ID [-i, --instance INSTANCE_NAME] [-s, --json-str JSON_STR] [-j, --json-file JSON_FILE] [-o, --output OUTPUT_FILE]
+   ibmcloud cis page-rule-update DNS_DOMAIN_ID PAGE_RULE_ID [-i, --instance INSTANCE_NAME] [-s, --json-str JSON_STR] [-j, --json-file JSON_FILE] [-o, --output OUTPUT_FILE]

 ### ARGUMENTS:
    DNS_DOMAIN_ID is the id of DNS domain.
    PAGE_RULE_ID is the id of page rule.

 ### OPTIONS:
    -i, --instance  Instance name.
-If not set, the context instance specified by 'bx cis instance-set' will be used.
+If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
    -s, --json-str  The JSON data describing a page rule.

                    The required fields in JSON data are targets, actions: